 The internship program begins on August 1st, and ends on July 31.
-All interns are based within the Counseling and Testing Center (CTC), but also spend some of their training time in other settings on campus.
-Services in the CTC are provided primarily between the hours of 8:30 a.m. and 5:15 p.m., with late hours on Tuesdays and Wednesdays until 7 p.m. during fall and spring semesters.
+All interns are based within the Counseling Center , but also spend some of their training time in other settings on campus.
+Services in the Counseling Center provided primarily between the hours of 8:30 a.m. and 5:15 p.m., with late hours on Tuesdays and Wednesdays until 7 p.m. during fall and spring semesters.
 Additionally, staff members and interns provide some psychoeducational outreach programs and crisis intervention services which take place during the evening hours.
-Interns also participate in providing walk-in crisis consultation on a rotation basis during the hours the CTC is open.
+Interns also participate in providing walk-in crisis consultation on a rotation basis during the hours the Counseling Center is open.
 Work weeks usually will vary between 40 and 45 hours per week and per university policy for all staff, include a non-paid 45 minute lunch break daily.
 Approximately half of the interns’ time is spent in direct clinical or consultative services, with the other half divided between supervision, seminars and administrative/case management duties.

 Each intern will experience several different clinical supervisors during their training.
 The Primary Supervisor, a licensed psychologist on the CAPS staff, meets individually with the intern for a minimum of 2 hours per week.
 An additional hour of individual supervision each week is provided by the Case Supervisor; case supervision typically focuses on a particular client or type of intervention.
 Interns receive additional supervision on their outreach, group and consultation experiences.
 Typically, each intern will spend an average of 5-6 hours per week in supervision, with a minimum of 3 hours per week of individual supervision.

-Interns participate in a number of didactic training experiences while at the CTC.
-The training seminars are taught by CTC senior staff, as well as clinicians with specialties in various areas and are designed to enhance and supplement the learning that occurs through supervision and clinical experiences.
+Interns participate in a number of didactic training experiences while at the Counseling Center.
+The training seminars are taught by Counseling Center senior staff, as well as clinicians with specialties in various areas and are designed to enhance and supplement the learning that occurs through supervision and clinical experiences.

 Intern Seminar meets each week during the academic year for two hours, and explores a broad spectrum of theoretical and applied clinical issues.
 These include Ethics, Cultural Diversity, Treatment of Trauma, Motivational Interviewing, Assessment and Treatment of Substance Use Disorders, Psychopathology and Diagnostics, Crisis Assessment and Intervention, Short-term Therapy Models, Professional Development Issues, as well as Clinical Theories and Methods.
 This seminar combines didactic presentations with case discussions, and the curriculum is flexible in order to reflect the interests and needs of the current intern class.